-The major reason for differences in the above ratios is that the entire tourism segment was very badly impacted by the Covid 19 during the FY'21 due to which most of the crucial parameters were adversely impacted.
-The Government of India had imposed lockdown w.e.f 25th March 2020 and the entire FY'21 was badly impacted due to the effect of Covid-19.
-On the contrary, the business was comparatively better in FY'22 resulting into better ratios.
+The major reason for differences in the above ratios is that the entire tourism segment was very badly impacted by the Covid 19 during the FY'21 due to which most of the crucial parameters were adversly impacted.
+On the contrary, the business was comparitavely better in FY'22 and the impact of Covid 19 was not much.
+As such, all the crucial parameters were at a good level as on 31.03.2022 resulting into better ratios.